What is Full Cycle Recruiting?

 Minimal time-to-hire

-A full cycle recruiting process can keep the time to hire short as no step in the process is bottlenecked by another person.
-That being said, if the person managing a full cycle recruiting process is overwhelmed by too many hires, the limited time they can spend on each step may in itself cause delays.
+A full-cycle recruiting process can shorten the time to hire as no step is bottlenecked by another person.
+That being said, if the person managing a full-cycle recruiting process is overwhelmed by too many hires, the limited time they can spend on each step may in itself cause delays.

 Improved candidate experience

 When candidates only have to deal with one recruiter from the beginning until they’re onboarded, they’re able to form a better relationship.
-A good relationship between a potential candidate and a recruiter can lead to a pleasant experience for the candidate which can aid salary negotiations, reduce turnover of staff and also allow for the recruiter to create a personalized experience for the candidate.
+A good relationship between a potential candidate and a recruiter can lead to a pleasant candidate experience which can aid salary negotiations, reduce turnover of staff, and also allow for the recruiter to create a personalized experience for the candidate.

 If a candidate completes the recruitment process with one person then that recruiter will be aware of the candidate’s wants, fears, and qualifications.
 There won’t be any need for them to repeat themselves to someone new each time they enter a new stage in the recruitment process or feel like they’re being lost in the gaps.